kubernetes/community/contributors/design-proposals/deployment.md

   // Kill all existing pods before creating new ones.
   RecreateDeploymentStrategyType DeploymentStrategyType = "Recreate"

-  // Replace the old RCs by new one using rolling update i.e gradually scale down the old RCs and scale up the new one.
+  // Replace the old RCs by new one using rolling update i.e. gradually scale down the old RCs and scale up the new one.
   RollingUpdateDeploymentStrategyType DeploymentStrategyType = "RollingUpdate" )